Best-known for its well-made car seats, Britax launched a stroller line back in 2005 to expand its baby gear empire.

 Critics, however, knock the B-Ready’s overall bulk and weight (about two pounds heavier than the comparable Vista).
 To Britax’s credit, however, they have made small tweaks to improve the B-Ready (example: new rubber wheels replaced the previous foam versions).

 So we have the function and value, but what about style?
 That’s probably Britax’s weakness . . . and we aren’t just talking about the B-Ready’s paint-by-number fabric color choices.
 Britax strollers lack a certain je ne sais quoi when compared with Baby Jogger (see: Quick Fold, definition of) and UPPA.
 And when you are trying to sell a $500 stroller like the B-Ready, you need some zing.
 (The 2016 B-Ready may address some of the latter criticism).

-On a more positive note, the Britax B-Agile gets good marks on quality.
-The price (about $215) makes it a good deal.
+On a more positive note, the Britax B-Live gets good marks on quality.
+The price makes it a good deal.
 Parents like the smooth glide, large canopy and easy to adjust harness.
-We recommend the B-Agile as a credible alternative to the Baby Jogger City Mini.
+We recommend the B-Lively as a credible alternative to the Baby Jogger City Mini.
 The most recent revision adds some needed improvements, including that larger storage basket.

-Bottom line: we recommend the Britax B-Ready and B-Agile.
-The B-Ready in particular is a credible and affordable alternative to the Uppa Baby Vista; and the B-Agile is a good bet compared to the Baby Jogger City Mini.
+Bottom line: we recommend the Britax B-Ready and B-Lively.
+The B-Ready in particular is a credible and affordable alternative to the Uppa Baby Vista; and the B-Lively is a good bet compared to the Baby Jogger City Mini.
 Baby Bargains Resale Rank: Excellent.
 Rating: A-